-Since 2006, Penn has added 30.25 acres of new open space, 6.1 million square feet of new construction, and reinvested in 2.7 million square feet of renovated space.
-These capital achievements represent a combined public and private $3.8 billion investment.
+Here in our beloved home of Philadelphia, since 2006, Penn has added 6 million square feet of new construction and we have reinvested in 2.7 million square feet of renovated space while also adding 30.25 acres of new open space.
+These capital achievements represent a combined public and private investment of $3.8 billion.

-Penn Connects 3.0 will continue our transformation of all aspects of Penn’s teaching and scholarship, research and client care, living and learning experience, community engagement and a sustainable vision for the future.
+Our vision for Penn Connects 3.0 will continue the transformation of our spectacular urban campus, supporting all aspects of Penn’s teaching and scholarship, research and clinical care, while enriching our students' living and learning experiences, strengthening community engagement and advancing sustainable leadership.

 This new seven-story, 68,000 SF building will house both the Penn Wharton Entrepreneurship and Wharton Small Business Development staff.
 Supporting student entrepreneurship and innovation, the building will include incubator spaces to pilot student-led ventures such as a Makerspace, Test Kitchen, and Integrated Product Design (IPD) space in partnership with the School of Engineering and Applied Science and Penn Design.
 The building will also have two floors, one of which will house Wharton Research Centers, and one floor of administrative space to house Wharton Computing.